 Why do people with vaginas remove their pubic hair?

-If you do decide to ‘go bare’ down there, you may even have fun and make a friend along the way.
-One recent study showed that women who go to a salon for pubic hair removal form meaningful connections with their esthetician and have a generally safe and positive experience.
+If you do decide to go bare down there, you may even have fun and make a friend along the way.
+One recent study showed that women who go to a salon for hair removal form meaningful connections with their estheticians and have generally safe, positive experiences.

 The only medical reason you might want to consider removing pubic hair is if you believe you have pubic lice (sometimes called "crabs").
 These are parasitic insects that are similar to the head lice you probably encountered in elementary school.
 Pubic lice live in pubic hair specifically and are transmitted from a sexual partner.